svanderbleek/haskellandchill.com/type-powers.md

 }
 ```

+### Argument Against

+> No. A thousand times: NO. Type models do not specify behavior.
+The correctness of your type model has no bearing on the correctness of the behavior you have specified.
+At best the type system will prevent some mechanistic failures of representation (e.g. Double vs. Int); but you still have to specify every single bit of behavior; and you still have to test every bit of behavior.

 ## Generic Types - Type Variables

 Generic types let us take the familar idea of a variable and use it at the type level.
 The variables themselves can be thought of having a type at a level higher as we will discuss later.
 Allowing a variable is a form of quantification, specifically saying for all possible types.
 We can constrain the types available by using additional syntax.